liang121900/cs56-utilities-cryptography/README.md

 -If you want to modify or add new function for each widget, for example, to edit error message, you may look at the GUIActionMethod class.

--If you want to add new widget modify the GUI, you may look at the
+-If you want to add new widget or modify the GUI, you may look at the CryptographyGUI class or AllCipherGUI classes.

+-If you edit or add algorithm for ciphers, you may look at the classes AffineCipher, ShiftCipher...